hjwylde/werewolf-slack/README.md

 #### Preparing Slack

-Set up an Incoming WebHook [here](https://my.slack.com/services/new/incoming-webhook/).
+Set up an Incoming Webhook [here](https://my.slack.com/services/new/incoming-webhook/).
-Make note of the *access token*, we'll be using that soon.
+Make note of the *webhook url*, we'll be using that soon.

 Set up a Slash Command (`/werewolf` or similar)
     [here](https://my.slack.com/services/new/slash-commands/).
 The Slash Command should perform a GET request to the server werewolf-slack is going to be hosted
     on.
-Make note of the *validation token* here too.
+Make note of the *token* here too.

 #### Installing